 The company used the assessment data to identify key gaps in the go-to-customer model, setting the foundation for defining coverage.
 They obtained alignment from all regions on the global compensation design framework, approved at a CEO- and board-level for regional design.
 Results will be compared across regions moving forward to understand the most impactful design elements in each regional plan for implementation globally.

-Learn more about AGI’s Technology practice.
+Learn more about Alexander Group’s Technology practice.